comworkio/comwork-cloud-wiki/sizing_pricing.md

 Here's non-mandatory services we can provide:

-* Email services: our email API that ensuire 40 000 mails / month for 15 euros[^1] / months.
+* Email services: our email API that ensuire 40 000 mails / month for 15 euros / months[^1].
 This API is based on [sendgrid.com](https://www.sendgrid.com), we can give you an http endpoint or a SMTP connection.

-[^1]: for the UE countries, a French VAT of 20% will be applied.
+[^1]: for the customers based in EU, a French VAT of 20% will be applied.

 ## Contact / subscription